matiboux/Oli/README.md

 # Oli BETA 1.8.0 (development branch)

-**Oli** is an *open source PHP framework* made to help web developers creating their website.
+**Oli** is an *open source PHP framework*.
+It has been made to help developers make their website.
+The framework brings SQL and utility tools, addons support and more.
 Want to discover the project team?
-[Go to the "Oli Team" section!](#oli-team)
+[Go to the "Oli Team" section](#oli-team)!

-**Community and feedbacks are everything!** Suggest me anything you got on your mind!

 ### Start using it!

+*Warning: The BETA is barely documented.*

-[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract Oli on your web server and configure your website!
+[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract Oli on your web server and start configuring your website!
 Need help setting it up?
-[Here's how to get started](https://github.com/OliFramework/Oli/wiki/Get-started) (wip).
+[Here's how to get started](https://github.com/OliFramework/Oli/wiki/Get-started).

-Once configuration is done, start creating your pages in the **/content/theme/...** directory.
+Once the framework is setup, you can create your pages in the **/content/theme/...** directory.
-Put your stylesheets and scripts in **/content/theme/assets/...** directory for an easier access through Oli.
+Put your stylesheets and scripts in the **/content/theme/assets/...** directory for an easier access through Oli.

 ### More things

 **You might also want to see *other things that could help you*:**
-Wanna use a database with Oli?
+Want to use a database with your website?
 Get the [default Oli SQL file here](https://github.com/OliFramework/Oli-Default-SQL).
-Wanna use the account management feature?
-Get the [Oli login page](https://github.com/OliFramework/Oli-Login-Page) now!
+Want to use the account management feature?
+Get the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page) now!

 Want to find addons or pages made by the community?
 Or maybe even their own projects?
 [Check what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community) (wip).

 Are you a developer?
 You can create your own addon for Oli, [here's how](#) (wip).
 Don't forget to **share your creations with us**!